yantavares/RISC-V-unicycle/proj4/README.md

 ```

 The file wave.vcd is already in the repository, so you can skip the previous steps and just open it using GTKWave.

+## Report

+There is a full report about this project in the file `Projeto_5_OAC.pdf` (in Portuguese).
+If you want to see screenshots of the waveform and some analysis of the results, check it out.